lamarkdown/lamarkdown/docs/tour.md

 ## Numbering and Cross-Referencing

 The [la.labels][labels] extension can assign automatic numbers to headings, list items, figures and tables.
-Use the `:label="..."` directive to specify what to number and how.
+Use the `-label="..."` directive to specify what to number and how.

 If you link to another part of the same document using an ID (e.g., `#myid`), the link text may contain `##`, which will be replaced with the label for the linked part of the document (stripped of any fixed prefix/suffix characters).